actions-marketplace-validations/tvthatsme_actions-cache/README.md

 # actions-s3-cache

+> A basic fork of [another project](https://github.com/tespkg/actions-cache).
+I just needed to adjust things quicker than the original author was able to keep up with.

-This action enables caching dependencies to s3 compatible storage, e.g. minio, AWS S3
+This action enables caching dependencies to s3 compatible storage, e.g. minio, AWS S3.

-It also has github [actions/cache@v2](https://github.com/actions/cache) fallback if s3 save & restore fails
+It also has a github [actions/cache@v2](https://github.com/actions/cache) fallback if s3 save & restore fails.

 ## Usage